BottleFit: Learning Compressed Representations in Deep Neural Networks for Effective and Efficient Split Computing: Conclusions

 \section{Conclusions}

 In this paper, we have proposed \FRAMEWORK, a new framework for split computing.
 We have applied \FRAMEWORK on cutting-edge \gls{dnn} models in image classification, and show that \FRAMEWORK achieves 77.1\% data compression with up to 0.6\% accuracy loss on ImageNet dataset.
 We experimentally measure the power consumption and latency of an image classification application, and shown that \FRAMEWORK decreases power consumption and latency respectively by up to 49\% and 89\% with respect to local computing and by 37\% and 55\% w.r.t. edge offloading.
-We also compare \FRAMEWORK with state-of-the-art autoencoders-based approaches, and show that (i) \FRAMEWORK reduces power consumption and execution time respectively by up to 54\% 62\%; (ii) the size of the head model executed on the mobile device is 83 times smaller.
+We also compare \FRAMEWORK with state-of-the-art autoencoders-based approaches, and show that (i) \FRAMEWORK reduces power consumption and execution time respectively by up to 54\% and 62\%; (ii) the size of the head model executed on the mobile device is 83 times smaller.
+To achieve more efficient split computing, it would be essential to further improve the tradeoff between transferred data size and model accuracy while keeping encoder lightweight as discussed in~\cite{matsubara2022supervised,matsubara2022sc2}.